damian-lis/portfolio-website/README.md

 <br/>
 <br/>

-### 3.2.6.
+### 3.2.7.
 Possibility to go back to the home page by BackBtn object (ok)

 The functionality that I would like to describe here concerns the possibility of going back to the home page from each subpage.

-As in the case of sound handling and creating a form, this functionality is called by the button on the left side of the screen (for obvious reasons, this button is only available on subpages).
+As in the case of audio handling and creating a form, this functionality is called by the button on the left side of the screen (for obvious reasons, this button is only available on subpages).

 Below is a visual example of this solution on the privacy policy page (the same solution applies to subpages related to the descriptions of projects I have created):